miriellekruger/portfolio/posts/blog/journey.md

 ---
-title: "My Journey up to Now: a Series of Mini-Careers"
+title: "My Journey up to Now: A Series of Mini-Careers"
 date: '2023-06-06'
 ---